 NewsPolitics New York joins suit against Trump's immigration travel ban New York State is joining a lawsuit against President Donald Trump's immigration order that temporarily bans travel from seven Muslim-majority nations, state Attorney General Eric T. Schneiderman said.
 Photo Credit: Getty Images / Drew Angerer By Nicole Brown email@example.com Updated February 2, 2017 11:16 AM Print Share fbShare Tweet Email New York Attorney General Eric T. Schneiderman filed a motion to join the lawsuit against President Donald Trump's executive order stopping immigrants from seven Muslim-majority countries from entering the United States.
 Schneiderman called the order "unconstitutional, unlawful, and fundamentally un-American."
 “President Trump’s intent to discriminate against Muslims is clear," Schneiderman said in a statement.
 The lawsuit was brought by the American Civil Liberties Union Foundation, the Urban Justice Center and others.
 Schneiderman's motion to join was filed at the U.S. District Court in the Eastern District of New York.
 Trump's order suspended the U.S. refugee program for 120 days, put an indefinite ban on refugees from Syria and a 90-day bar on citizens from Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen.
 Schneiderman said the proposed complaint accuses Trump of discriminating against Muslims, changing the interpretation and implementation of the order and causing "profound harm to New York."
 The executive order “significantly harmed the overall health and well-being of New York and its people, as well as its business interests and economy,” the complaint says.
-With Reuters By Nicole Brown firstname.lastname@example.org Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+With Reuters By Nicole Brown firstname.lastname@example.org Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.